StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 3. **Insider Outsider: Belonging and Unbelonging in North-East India**, *Preeti Gill and Samrat (eds.)*, Amaryllis, 2018.
 4. **A Passion for Books: A Book Lover's Treasury of Stories, Essays, Homor, Lore and Lists on Collecting, Reading, Borrowing, Lending, Caring for, and Appreciating Books**, *Harold Rabinowitz and Bob Kaplan (eds.)*, Three Rivers Press, 1999.
 5. **Race**, *Toni Morrison*, Vintage, 2017.
+6. **I'd Rather Be Reading: A Library of Art for Book Lovers**, *Guinevere de la Mare*, Chronicle Books, 2017.
-6. **An Economist’s Miscellany: From the Groves of Academe to the Slopes of Raisina Hill**, *Kaushik Basu*, Oxford University Press, 2020.
+7. **An Economist’s Miscellany: From the Groves of Academe to the Slopes of Raisina Hill**, *Kaushik Basu*, Oxford University Press, 2020.